uarizona-fnsv/bootstrap/docs/components/collapse.md

-# Collapse
+---
+title: 'Collapse'

-<p class="lead">Toggle the visibility of content across your project with a few classes and our JavaScript plugins.</p>
+description: 'Toggle the visibility of content across your project with a few classes and our JavaScript plugins.'
+bootstrap-link: ''
+---

 ## How it works